digitalinteraction/ResoundApp/README.md

 ## License

-© 2025 Newcastle University
+© 2025 Newcastle University.
 This project is licensed under the [MIT License](LICENSE.txt).